 If someone is showing signs of a cocaine overdose, call 911 immediately.

 A cocaine overdose is a risk for anyone using the drug, regardless of how they consume it.
 The risk of overdose increases when cocaine is used with other drugs, alcohol, or by people with mental health conditions.
 Knowing the signs of a cocaine overdose and calling 911 right away can save a life.
-And for those who are struggling with addiction, getting help from our Mississippi cocaine rehab center can be the first step on the road to recovery.
+And for those who are struggling with addiction, getting help from our Mississippi cocaine addiction treatment center can be the first step on the road to recovery.

 Why Does Cocaine Overdose Happen?